Here is a breakdown of major shareholders in Adobe Inc. (NASDAQ: ADBE)

 Adobe Inc. (ADBE): Who are the competitors?

-The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading 0.49% up over the past 12 months and Microsoft Corporation (MSFT) that is -3.81% lower over the same period.
-Alphabet Inc. (GOOG) is -22.05% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Apple Inc. (AAPL) that is trading -4.57% down over the past 12 months and Microsoft Corporation (MSFT) that is -8.98% lower over the same period.
+Alphabet Inc. (GOOG) is -23.64% down on the 1-year trading charts.